theborakompanioni/bitcoin-spring-boot-starter/readme.md

 Spring boot starter projects with convenient dependency descriptors for multiple Bitcoin related modules that you can include in your application.
 Strong focus on [JSR354](https://github.com/JavaMoney/jsr354-api) and representing, transporting, and performing comprehensive calculations with Bitcoin in financial applications and monetary computations.

+**Note: Most code is still experimental: do not use in production.**
+This project is a work in progress.
+Pull requests and issues are welcome.

 ## Modules
 ### bitcoin-jsr354
 Contains a JSR354 compliant `CurrentyUnit` implementation representing Bitcoin.